Clean-CaDET/challenges/Methods/README.md

 ```

 ## 4. Issue detector limitations
 The listed maintainability issue detectors do not prevent the student from assigning meaningless names to the classes (covered by the _meaningful names_ unit).
 Furthermore, the listed metric checkers cannot prevent all odd submissions with maintainability issues.
-For example, there is nothing stopping the student from submitting the following code:
+For example, nothing is stopping the student from submitting the following code:
 ```csharp
 public bool IsAvailable(Doctor doctor, Operation operation) {